-Trish was the Division Chair for the Business History Division of the Administrative Sciences Association of Canada (ASAC) from 2013 to 2015 and has been a member of the ASAC Board of Directors since 2015, including Vice President Program for the 2019 Annual Conference.
+Trish is the PDW Chair for the Management History Division of the Academy of Management.
+She has been a member of the ASAC Board of Directors since 2015, including Vice President Program for the 2019 Annual Conference.
 She is an Associate Editor for Qualitative Research in Organizations and Management and on the editorial board of the Academy of Management Learning & Education.

 Trish is currently involved in a number of ongoing research projects: